fossas/fossa-cli/docs/telemetry.md

 ### How can I inspect CLI telemetry data?

 You can view collected CLI telemetry data by running cli with environment variable `FOSSA_TELEMETRY_DEBUG=1`.
-This will generate `fossa.telemetry.json` file in your current working directory.
+This will generate `fossa.telemetry.json` file in your current working directory, and will not send any telemetry data to server.

 ### How can I disable CLI telemetry?